-Like so many New Yorkers, Brooklyn Borough President Eric Adams grew up with adversity—and overcame it.
+Like so many New Yorkers, mayor Eric Adams grew up with adversity—and overcame it.

 As one of six children, born in Brownsville and raised in South Jamaica by a single mom who cleaned houses, Eric and his family did not always know if they would come home to an eviction notice on the front door or food on the table.
 And when he was beaten by police in the basement of a precinct house at 15, Eric faced a life-changing act of injustice.

 But instead of giving into anger, Eric turned his pain into purpose and decided to change the police department from within.
 He joined the NYPD and became one of its most outspoken officers, calling out racism and bias in the department and pushing for major reforms.

 As a founder of 100 Blacks in Law Enforcement Who Care, Eric would often police the streets in a bulletproof vest one day during the high-crime 1980’s and 1990’s and protest bad behavior by cops the next, marching side-by-side with his fellow civil rights advocates.
 He rose to the rank of captain, helping to build the first computerized system for tracking crime in the city, which led to historic gains in public safety.

 Eric’s efforts to change policing began his lifelong work to improve and protect New York.
 From the NYPD, he moved on to the State Senate, where he represented sections of central and Brownstone Brooklyn.
 In Albany, Eric built winning coalitions to advance New York City’s values and goals, helping to push through measures to protect tenants and workers, combat gun violence, end the NYPD’s abuses of stop and frisk, and advance human rights — including marriage equality.
 He also became the first person of color to chair the Senate’s Homeland Security Committee.